Thanks for the Memory (Wham Bam Thank You Mam): Background

 "Thanks for the Memory (Wham Bam Thank You Mam)" was Slade's first new single following their film Slade in Flame.
 Although it later received recognition as one of the greatest rock films of all time, the initial reception towards the film was less positive, particularly from fans who did not expect the film to have such a bleak and sour atmosphere.
 Following the single release of the film's theme tune, "How Does It Feel", "Thanks for the Memory" was released in May 1975.
 It reached No. 7 and would be the band's last Top 10 single until 1981's "We'll Bring the House Down".
 In the first two weeks of release, the single sold 200,000 copies.

-"Thanks for the Memory" is notable for its use of keyboard, which, at the time, was new to a Slade single.
+"Thanks for the Memory" is notable for its prominent use of keyboard, which, at the time, was new to a Slade single.
 The part was played on the recording by Lea, after an audition failed to find a session keyboardist who could play the part as the band wanted.
 In a 1976 interview with Capital Radio, Holder cited the song as one of his favourites.
 Shortly after its release, Led Zeppelin drummer John Bonham told Lea he liked the song and would loved to have played on it.